return to Natural Dog Health Remedies

 Change the Food

-Some dogs may stop eating when they want a change in the menu.
-If your dog stops eating for a day or so but is otherwise healthy, try feeding her a new type of food to see if the change can do the trick.
-If she eats the new food heartily, then let her eat the food for a few days and then slowly ease her back into her old diet.
+Some dogs may stop eating when they do not like their food!
+If your dog is reluctant to eat her food, try feeding her a new type of food to see if the change can do the trick.
+If she eats the new food heartily, then you have found a solution to the problem (provided of course that the new food is natural, and of high-quality.)

 Warm the Food